PlasmaFlare/baba-word-glossary/api.md

 - You can show up to a maximum of 16 objects.
 Any extra objects will be ignored.

-- If left empty, this would be set to `{thumbnail_obj}`, or simply the object shown in the thumbnail.
+- If left empty, this would be set to `{thumbnail}`, or simply the object shown in the thumbnail.

 - Each item in `display_sprites` is one of the following:
   - A string representing an object name registered in-game.